 In this study, the researchers focused on girls at age seven.
 They showed about 6,000 adult women nine pictures of girls, ranging from skinny to obese body types.
 The women chose the picture that best resembled them when they were seven years old.
 About half of the women in the study had post-menopausal breast cancer.

 The women who said they were bigger when younger were less likely to develop the disease overall, and also less likely to develop ER negative’ breast tumors, a form more difficult to treat.
 Even when the authors took into account other risk factors, such as adult BMI and estrogen exposure, the decreased risk held.

-The study was published in the American Journal of Public Health; you can read the abstract here.
+The study is published in the journal Breast Cancer; you can read it here.